 The process is based on a chemical reaction between vulcanized rubber compounds and GSX®, a family of proprietary reagents.
 When mixed with rubber compounds, GSX® cleaves the sulfur-sulfur bonds and carbon-sulfur bonds that are the molecular cross-links in vulcanized rubber.

 The Fan™ Process is a chemical devulcanization method that is both highly effective and a sustainable process in itself.
 Using a closed-loop manufacturing operation, the Fan™ Process uses chemicals that are low in toxicity, does not create waste by-products, and has a low emissions footprint.
-It is also economic, which allows APX® upcycled rubber to be sold at a discount to virgin compounds.
+It is also economical, which allows APX® upcycled rubber to be sold at a discount to virgin compounds.